San Luis Dam: History

-The valley filled by the San Luis Reservoir was originally inhabited by the Yokuts people; during the early 19th century it was part of Rancho San Luis Gonzaga and small-scale agriculture began in the area, supplied by groundwater and canals from the San Joaquin River.
-The Central Valley Project was begun in the 1930s to provide an additional water supply to the area and greatly expanded the irrigated acreage.
+The valley filled by the San Luis Reservoir was originally inhabited by the Yokuts people.
+During the early 19th century, the valley was part of Rancho San Luis Gonzaga, and small-scale agriculture began in the area, supplied by groundwater and canals from the San Joaquin River.

+The Central Valley Project was begun in the 1930s to provide an additional water supply to the area, and greatly expanded the irrigated acreage.
 However, the lack of local water storage limited the system's flexibility.
 During the dry summer months when surface water was frequently unavailable, farmers pumped vast volumes of groundwater to irrigate their crops, considerably depleting the regional aquifer.
-The Bureau of Reclamation recognized the need for a large storage reservoir in order to provide a year-round water supply, and began studies for this project in 1955.
+The federal Bureau of Reclamation recognized the need for a large storage reservoir in order to provide a year-round water supply, and began studies for that project in 1955.

-During the 1950s the State of California also began building its own water project, whose design also required an off-stream water storage reservoir.
+During the 1950s, the State of California also began building its own water project, whose design also required an off-stream water storage reservoir.
 The state approached the federal government with an offer to design a joint-use facility; however it took several years for the Bureau of Reclamation to agree to the proposal.
 On May 16, 1960, the state and the Bureau of Reclamation signed a "coordinated operation" agreement which laid out plans for the construction of joint-use facilities, including the San Luis Dam and Power Plant.
 The state government was to cover 55 percent of the cost with the federal government providing the rest.
 On June 3, 1960, President Dwight D. Eisenhower signed an act authorizing the San Luis Unit Project.

 Map showing the realignment of Highway 152 around the San Luis Reservoir in 1963.
 The former roadbed is now under water.